TechforTrade/Thunderhead-Filament-Extruder/README.md

 ### Auger

-Auger is a half inch diameter 18 inch long ship auger deisgned for drilling for drilling holes in wood.
+Auger is a half inch diameter 18 inch long ship auger deisgned for drilling holes in wood.
 Easy to obtain, low cost (22$) and very robust, work very well when one considers that they are not designed for plastic extrusion.
 While a properly deisgned screw (a plastic extrusion screw) would work better, we have found these augers to be quite practical.

 ### Heat

-#### Zones

-The areas that need to be heated are split into five zones.
-They are as follows:

-1. The first heating zone
-2. The second heating zone
-3. The first cooling zone
-4. The final cooling zone
-5. The final heating zone

-Plug flow vs laminar flow

-higher inside viscocity and lower outside

-better surface tension

 ![Heating zones]()

-##### Heating Zones
+#### Heating Zones

-As the name implies, the heating zones heat the plastic up to 260°C, the melting point of PET.
-However, the last zone is special, occupying position five, which is directly after the cooling zones.

 The barrel of the extruder has a total of 5 heating zones, two on the barrel, two on the cooling tube and one on the nozzle.
 Each heating zone has its own temperature sensor and control circuitry allowing the temperatures to be set independently of each other.
 The first two heating zones on the barrel are typically set near 265°C.  High temperature fiberglass insulation is used to reduce heat loss.

+At the end of the barrel, the plastic makes a 90° turn and heads straight down inside of the cooling tube.
+This tube with its two heating zones is held at a temperature of around 195 °C. The idea is to cool the plastic as much as possible before it leaves the nozzle.
+The nozzle has the final heating zone, and can be set to a higher temperature to help improve the surface finish of the plastic and possibly improve the flow of plastic near the inside walls of the nozzle.
-The last three heating zones help obtain plug flow (as opposed to laminar flow.)
+This granular control help obtain plug flow (as opposed to laminar flow.)

 Laminar Flow:
 ![Laminar Flow]()